LORD-MicroStrain/ROS2_MSCL/README.md

 #### Building from source
 1. Install ROS2 and create a workspace: [Configuring Your ROS2 Environment](https://docs.ros.org/en/foxy/Tutorials/Configuring-ROS2-Environment.html)

-2. Move the entire ROS2-MSCL folder (ros_mscl and mscl_msgs for just source) to the your_workspace/src directory.
+2. Move the entire ROS2-MSCL folder (ros_mscl and mscl_msgs) to the your_workspace/src directory.

-3. Locate and register the ros_mscl package: `rospack find ros_mscl`

-4. Build your workspace:
+3. Build your workspace:

         cd ~/your_workspace
         colcon make